 When your race involves multiple strokes or lasts longer than a minute, you need a suit that performs consistently well across the board.
 The goal is a do-it-all suit that won’t hold you back, whether you’re powering through a butterfly leg or settling into your freestyle pace.
 Suits like the Arena Primo are designed for this kind of versatility, offering a balanced profile of compression and flexibility that works for sprints and distance events alike.
 These suits are the workhorses of the competitive swim world, built to handle the unique demands of complex races without compromise.

-Suits that Balance Comfort and Power
+For the Perfect Balance of Comfort and Power

 Let’s be real: a suit that’s too tight can become a huge distraction during a longer race.
 When you’re focused on your pacing and technique, the last thing you want is a suit that restricts your range of motion or feels exhausting to wear.
 For swimmers who prioritize comfort, especially during long meets with multiple events, the Speedo Pure Valor 2.0 is a fantastic choice.
 It’s known for being easier to put on and comfortable enough for back-to-back races.
 If you’re looking for a great entry point into tech suits, the Mizuno GX Sonic Dual offers incredible value, providing a feel for high-performance swimwear without the elite-level price tag.

-Best Tech Suits for Distance Swimmers
+The Best Tech Suits for Distance Swimmers

 When your race is a marathon, not a sprint, your tech suit needs to be a supportive partner, not a restrictive cage.
 Unlike sprinters who benefit from maximum compression for a short burst of speed, distance swimmers need a suit that prioritizes comfort and flexibility over the long haul.
 Think about the 500 freestyle or the 400 IM; you’re in the water for a while, and the last thing you want is a suit that restricts your breathing or range of motion.
 The best tech suits for distance events offer moderate compression to support your muscles and reduce drag, but they’re engineered with materials and taping that allow you to maintain your technique without feeling constricted.
 It's all about finding that sweet spot where you get the hydrodynamic benefits of a tech suit without sacrificing the mobility needed for a long, grueling race.
 These suits are designed to help you feel just as strong on the last 100 as you did on the first, making endurance the name of the game.
 They often feature more flexible fabrics in the shoulders and hips and have a taping structure that supports key muscle groups without locking them down.

-Top Picks for Endurance and Comfort
+Suits Built for Endurance and Comfort

 If you’re logging serious yardage in your races, the Mizuno GX Sonic VI ET is a fantastic choice.
 Known as the "Emotional Technique" suit, it’s specifically engineered for distance events.
 What makes it so comfortable is its unique construction, which uses three different fabrics and minimal taping.
 This design gives you an incredible freedom of movement, which is essential for maintaining an efficient stroke over hundreds of yards.
 It provides excellent buoyancy to keep you high in the water without feeling squeezed.
 This suit is an ideal pick for distance freestylers and 400 IM swimmers who need a reliable and comfortable piece of competitive swim gear for their longest events.